 We are able to offer complementary and experienced teaching skills to a wide age-range.
 This means we can cater for: those on the brink of a performing career; those going through conservatoire and university; and younger cellists attending school and junior colleges.

 We aim to support teachers – and welcome engagement with them – by reinforcing and building on what they teach their students throughout the year.

-Cello Dynamo was formed after the four cellists involved, Alexander (Sandy) Baillie, Joely Koos, Michal Kaznowski and David Burrowes, had coached and performed together on a number of cello courses.
-They share a strong belief in the power of mentoring and learning at an intensive immersive course.
-In offering a vast amount of experience both as performers and teachers, they are eager to pass this on in their various distinctive ways to a new generation of young cellists.
+The concept for Cello Dynamo originated when four of the cellists involved, Alexander (Sandy) Baillie, Joely Koos, Michal Kaznowski and David Burrowes, coached and performed together on a number of cello courses.
+We all share a strong belief in the power of mentoring and learning at an intensive immersive course.
+In offering a vast amount of experience both as performers and teachers, we are eager to pass this on in our various distinctive ways to a new generation of young cellists.

 Alexander’s world-renowned solo career encompasses recitals, concertos and recordings championing the richly expressive British music of the early 20th Century.
 He is Professor of Cello at Bremen University’s Hochschule der Künste.
 As a teacher, he is “Mr Motivator“ to hundreds of young cellists from all over the world.

 David was Principal Cello of English Classical Players from 1991-2011.
 He is currently cellist of the Archaeus Quartet, a member of Primavera, and cellist and Artistic Director of Cirrus.
 As a teacher, David was Director of Pro Corda’s annual cello course from 2010-2017, and has been Associate Lecturer in Cello at the University of Surrey since 2000.